 Scalenut mixes classic keyword data with modern language models to whip up clusters you can act on quickly.
 The browser-based app asks for a seed term, crawls top-ranking pages, then groups semantically related phrases inside an interactive mind-map.

 Scalenut taps proprietary NLP plus Google's Knowledge Graph to surface entities, questions, and intent tags.
 This combo spots synonyms like "EV charging" and "electric car charging" and folds them into the same pillar cluster.
+The AI acts as an AI assistant for topic cluster creation, not just grouping terms but also suggesting the ideal content angle for each subtopic based on what's ranking.

 Forever-Free tier allows two cluster reports monthly; paid plans start at $39/mo for unlimited reports and Cruise Mode access.